techatlassystems/Policy-Documents/welnessAppTerms.md

 Refunds: All financial transactions and refund requests are handled directly through Apple in accordance with Apple’s App Store Media Services Terms and Conditions.

 # 5. PRIVACY POLICY INTEGRATION
 Your privacy is paramount.
-Use of [App Name] is also governed by our Privacy Policy, which details how we handle, encrypt, and store your cycle data, symptoms, and health logs.
+Use of HerCycle is also governed by our Privacy Policy, which details how we handle, encrypt, and store your cycle data, symptoms, and health logs.
 Please review our Privacy Policy at [Insert Privacy Policy URL].

 # 6. LIMITATION OF LIABILITY
-To the maximum extent permitted by applicable law, [Company/Developer Name] shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including loss of data, personal injury, unplanned pregnancy, or health issues resulting from your access to or reliance on [App Name].
+To the maximum extent permitted by applicable law, Tech Atlas LLC shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including loss of data, personal injury, unplanned pregnancy, or health issues resulting from your access to or reliance on HerCycle.
 The App is provided on an "AS IS" and "AS AVAILABLE" basis without warranties of any kind.

 # 7. GOVERNING LAW & JURISDICTION
-These Terms shall be governed by and construed in accordance with the laws of [State/Country], without regard to its conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of US, without regard to its conflict of law principles.

 # 8. CHANGES TO THESE TERMS
 We reserve the right to update or modify these Terms at any time.
 Changes become effective immediately upon posting the updated Terms within the App or on our website.
 Continued use of the App constitutes acceptance of the modified Terms.